-What factors are key for economic growth and development?
+What factors are key for Main Street revitalization?
 Getting beyond the "it's the economy, stupid," mindset.

 That phrase has kept small town elected officials up at night since the great recession (and then some).
 But the truth is, most rural communities struggle to create an economic development strategy to serve as a blueprint to achieving their goals.
 Municipalities that do have a plan, too often have challenges making it work, and it is ‘work’ that’s required.

-So, how can you kickstart your town’s economic growth and development?
+So, how can you kickstart your town’s Main Street revitalization?

 Define the inherent truth about your community:

 - What do people love about living and working in it?